BEXIS2/Documents/Docs/Configuration.md

 >[!SETTING]
 >__Landing Page__ (_Settings -> Application Settings -> General_) (_default: ddm, publisearch, index_)

-By default, the public search is shown.
+Per default, the public search is shown.
 If nothing is specified, the `landingpage.htm` is loaded from the `tenant/content/landingpage.htm`.
 In this case, you can also hide the menu, header, and footer.

 - **User logged in with permission to see the page**:
 >[!SETTING]